 Furnishing an office is a necessary but expensive endeavor.
+Purchasing furniture for your office will make you wonder, is office furniture tax deductible?
 The Internal Revenue Service (IRS) understands that office furniture is a vital aspect of running a business, so they allow business owners to deduct those expenses from their taxable income.

 There are rules when it comes to deducting office furniture.
 First, the IRS only allows you to deduct $5,000 worth of furniture if you are just starting your business.
 Anything more could be considered capital costs.
 You also can only deduct furniture that is necessary and that is actually used in your business.
 This means it’s best that your office furniture stays at your office.
 You shouldn’t be buying something personal and writing it off as a business expense.